Relationships

 Through therapy, couples can identify and eliminate barriers that may prevent their relationship from progressing.
 These barriers may include poor communication patterns, unmet emotional needs, and unspoken resentments.

-Therapy helps couples to learn how to communicate effectively through conflict.
-Couples develop skills like active listening and being responsible for their feelings.
+Couples therapy helps partners learn to communicate effectively through conflict.
+Couples develop skills like active listening, taking responsibility for their feelings, and avoiding communication patterns that harm their relationship.

 Through the therapeutic process, partners develop a positive outlook on problem-solving and the success of their attempts to mend the rifts in their relationship.
 The primary aim is to equip couples with tools to help manage conflicts as they arise, rather than only focusing on resolving past conflicts.